 3. The flat black anodized paint will prohibit reflections – making for good tactical stealth.

 4. The dimensions seem to be perfect.
 Total length is 5.25 inches.
 Widest diameter is 5/8″ while most of the body is 1/2″.

 5. The body of the flashlight is solid and appears to be aluminum.
 Corrosion proof.

 6. The reflector lens is of a polycarbonate material and apparently is very unlikely to break.
 Mine has only a few minor scratches with several years use.

-7. While I prefer AA batteries for my other flashlights, this pen flashlight takes two AAA batteries (I use eneloop rechargeables) which is necessary given its narrow diameter.
-My eneloop NiMH AAA batteries provide 750 mAh each of power and the flashlight will light for about 6 hours on a set.
-Not bad!
+7. While I prefer AA batteries for my other flashlights, this pen flashlight takes two AAA batteries which is necessary given its narrow diameter.
+The specs indicate a run time of 8 hours.
+I’ve run mine 4+ continuous without issue (the black bear experience noted above).

 I took several pictures for your interest:

 If you’re going to buy one…